tasnia25ahmed/AccessiCheck/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1aAkTbLkoW4zYWk1NYuRFFYxoaa0Y0cxG
+View our app in AI Studio: https://ai.studio/apps/drive/1aAkTbLkoW4zYWk1NYuRFFYxoaa0Y0cxG

 🚀 AccessiCheck - AI Accessibility Scanner